-2024-CRF-017 / IPC / Monthly PRM Volatility WRAP Area: Tariff Change: Yes Time Score: Long

-Lead Sponsor: Nicole Blackwell Co-Sponsor: nblackwell@idahopower.com

-Summary: PRMs

-The calculation of monthly PRMs should be evaluated to determine whether they are achieving the intended goals and accurately modeling the mitigation of loss of load probability, while also achieving stability and mitigating volatility.
-Monthly PRMs provide beneficial granularity and flexibility but have exhibited some concerning volatility month-to-month.
+2024-CRF-017 / IPC / Monthly PRM Volatility Tariff Change: WRAP Area: Time Score: FS Capacity Requirement Yes Long Lead Sponsor: Nicole Blackwell Co-Sponsor: nblackwell@idahopower.com Summary: PRMs Description of the issue: Proposed solution to the issue described: The calculation of monthly PRMs should be evaluated to determine whether they are achieving the intended goals and accurately modeling the mitigation of loss of load probability, while also achieving stability and mitigating volatility.
+Monthly PRMs provide beneficial granularity and flexibility but have exhibited some concerning volatility monthto-month.
 Idaho Power has seen some shoulder season months with load + PRM total obligation significantly exceeding Idaho Power's own extreme weather load forecasts as well as its own long-term planning load forecasts + Idaho Power's PRMs.
 Idaho Power is asking for a comprehensive effort to evaluate, review, and consider alternatives to the calculation of the monthly PRMs.
 Idaho Power also supports the desire for stability that is reflected in change request 2024-CRF-002.
+Specific document and language you would like changed: Suggestion for how language could be updated to address issue: Describe the benefits that will be realized from this change: